emarcey/cicerone/glossary/brewing/terms.clean.md

 -  can reduce head retention and increase haze
 -  causes: age of yeast, high temperatures (above 25°C), sudden changes in temperature at pitching or chilling, osmotic shock

+# Barrel
+-  a sturdy wooden, cylindrical container used to store a liquid
+-  There are a lot of potential differences from there:
+	-  type of wood
+	-  preparation (toasted? and to what degree)
+	-  prior contents
+	-  number and length of prior uses
+	-  microflora
+-  Give a beer to 20 different brewers to put in 20 different barrels, and you'll have 20 totally distinct beer
+-  Examining the traits
+	-  Wood
+		-  Oak is most common
+		-  French oak is preferred because it gives subtle spicy notes and silky impression
+		-  American gives stronger vanilla and coconut
+		-  chestnut or cedar used on occasion
+	-  Preparation
+		-  Some barrels are toasted
+			-  darker toast -> more wood-derived flavors imparted to beverage (e.g. vanilla)
+			-  Used for wine
+		-  Some barrels are charred, which effectively produces a layer of charcoal on the interior
+			-  Used for bourbon because it actually removes some unpleasant flavors
+	-  Prior Contents
+		-  Many times, barrels that have been used for whiskey or wine are reused, transferring the flavors of the previous beverage to the beer
+		-  Bourbon is an American favorite, but anything from port to pickles can be used
+	-  Number and Length of uses
+		-  First use from a previous-use bourbon barrel is quite pronounced
+		-  Flavor decreases over use
+	-  Aging
+		-  Wood is porous, which allows microaeration -> oxidation
+		-  oxidation dependent mostly on barrel surface area
+		-  smaller barrel -> higher surface area per liter -> more oxygen
+	-  Microflora
+		-  once microbes (e.g. Brett, Laco, Pedio, Aceto) become ingrained in a barrel, they don't really come out
+			-  this produces the flavors American craft brewers generally call "wild beer"
+	-  Blending
+		-  less to to with barrel, than combination of barrels
+		-  when making the final result, a brewer mixes multiple barrels to create desired beer

 # Base Malt
 -  any malt that has enough enzymatic power (diastatic activity) to ensure starch conversion during mashing
 -  accounts for the majority of the grist (60-100%)